 “No, that’s not what I was looking for.
 Can you refine your answer for me?”

 “Actually I was thinking more along the lines of ________”

 “Hmm, that doesn’t seem current.
 Can you narrow your answer down to information from just the last six months?”

 “No, not the original version of the song, the current cover version that’s popular.”

-As mentioned above and in our previous voice search post, most of the controllable voice search results are coming from the notion of simple, human-voiced question queries, where the question has already been answered in previous posts/pages on websites.
+As mentioned above and in previous posts, most of the controllable voice search results are coming from the notion of simple, human-voiced question queries, where the question has already been answered in previous posts/pages on websites.
 What, when, where, how, etc. are the quick wins.
-This is what is currently being seen and strategized over in many SEO circles; however, what about that next round of development?
-How do we really ensure that all the great content is being picked up by those 50% of searchers using voice, and 30% of searchers not using a screen in just a few short years?
+This is what is currently being seen and strategized over through many SEO circles; however, what about that next round of development?
+How do we really ensure that all the great content is being picked up by those 50% of searchers using voice and 30% of searchers not using a screen in just a few short years?
 And how do we ensure the search results that are read aloud across the room are based off an interpretation of the question as it was intended?
 Does the machine learn the dictation pattern of the common users of the device?
-Based on a recognized voice within a household, will the VA know who’s speaking and automatically apply search restrictions (e.g. age-specific parental controls)?
+Based on a recognized voice within a household, will the VA know who’s speaking and automatically apply search restrictions (e.g. age specific parental controls)?

 Whatever your industry, the content leads (titles, descriptions, etc.) really need to be written in a human “voice.”
 The way you ask the VA, is the way it will search.
 If the VA sees that in its internal results, it will deliver the content to the searcher.
 Is that dark search?
 Is that position zero?
 Is it a simple transcription of the first result?
 That seems to be the case today, but not for tomorrow.
 As AI improves, so will SEOs.
 Marketing tools will advance in an effort to keep up.
 Search Analytics in tools like Google Search Console will become more important.
 Will there be a new category for not just an impression or click, but a “VA dictation” as well?